psu13/mutable-hakyll/posts/anti-social-2.md

 Consider that the pitch for these systems is as follows:

-1. Get a lot of people to sign up to provide you will all of your content _for free_.
+1. Get a lot of people to sign up to provide you with all of your content _for free_.

 2. When one out of every several million "creators" gets popular, give them channels to make "deals" with "brands" so they can get paid a pittance or maybe if they are really